kiedtl/minetest_tor/design.md

     have long since decayed away.
-However, its remains have been very well preserved compared to the alien cadavers, and advanced dating techniques have allowed us to conclude that the alien ships began arriving here a mere 1000 years ago -- many thousands of years sooner than once thought."
+However, its remains have been very well preserved compared to the alien cadavers, and advanced dating techniques have allowed us to conclude that the alien ships began arriving here a mere 1000 years ago -- many thousands of years more recent than once thought."
 - Phasic honor device
   - Self-destructor, nestled in with vital cable systems (but away from power system, which should explode anyway).